mayuravaani/_siddhi-io-hl7/docs/api/1.0.0-SNAPSHOT.md

     </tr>
     <tr>
         <td style="vertical-align: top">tls.keystore.type</td>
-        <td style="vertical-align: top; word-wrap: break-word">The passphrase for the keystore.
+        <td style="vertical-align: top; word-wrap: break-word">The type for the keystore.
 A custom keystore type can be specified if required.
-If no custom passphrase is specified, then the system uses <code>JKS</code> as the default keystore type. </td>
+If no custom keystore type is specified, then the system uses <code>JKS</code> as the default keystore type. </td>
         <td style="vertical-align: top">JKS</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>